 For those who are struggling with alcohol or opioid addiction, the early days of recovery can be challenging.
 Strong cravings and painful or uncomfortable withdrawal symptoms can make it difficult to maintain sobriety.
 However, one tool we use at Midwest Detox Center is medication-assisted treatment (MAT).

 While no medication can cure addiction, several have been approved by the FDA for use in treatment programs alongside counseling and therapy.
-These medications can help relieve withdrawal symptoms and curb cravings in patients who are working to overcome opioid or alcohol addiction.
+These medications can help relieve withdrawal symptoms and curb cravings in clients who are working to overcome opioid or alcohol addiction.

 What Is Medication-Assisted Treatment?